o3de/o3de.org/content/docs/userguide/gems/builtin/s-creating-a-new-gem-projconf.md

 ---
 description: null
-title: Creating a Gem with the &project-configurator;
+title: Creating a Gem with the Project Configurator
 ---
 # Creating a Gem with the Project Configurator {#gems-system-gems-creating-a-new-gem-projconf}